 - Use a nonstick pan.
 A nonstick pan will ensure the omelet doesn’t stick to the pan and will help when it comes to flipping and serving the omelet.

 - Use the right size pan.
 The pan should be the same size as the omelet you want to make.
 If your pan is too big, the egg will be thin and unable to hold up under the weight of your fillings.
 As a general guideline, use an 8-inch pan for a two egg omelet and a 9-inch pan for a three egg omelet or a fluffy omelet.

 Flipping an omelet should not be intimidating!
-It’s actually very easy to flip without breaking or tearing the omelette.
+It’s actually very easy to flip without breaking or tearing the eggs.